DraftTin/mycode/js_learn/note.md

 The **await** keyword can only be used inside an async function.

 The **await** keyword makes the function pause the execution and wait for a resolved promise before it continues

+## Prototype Chain

+Prototypes are the mechanism by which JavaScript objects inherit features from one another.
+In this article, we explain what a prototype is, how prototype chain works, and how a prototype for an object can be set.